peterrautek/rustman/index.md

 All it takes is three friends and a commitment!

 ## Idea
-The Rustman Challenge is a _triatlon relay_ - the distance of an _Ironman_.
+The Rustman Challenge is a _triathlon relay_ - the distance of an _Ironman_.
 The catch is: You have one month to complete it as a team!

 ## Team